We are offering an exciting new Online MA in Education (Teaching and Learning) course led by world-famous experts in various fields of education.

 - Should we reward teachers for high quality instruction?

 This module takes one term to complete.

 Module 4 – Classroom behaviour management with Tom Bennett (30 credits)

-This module explores student behaviour, how it intersects with learning, and investigates the competing models of managing this behaviour that have been used to historically understand these processes.
+This module explores student behaviour, how it intersects with learning and investigates the competing models of managing this behaviour that has been used to historically understand these processes.

 This module draws upon a combination of academic studies into these processes, drawn from multiple fields e.g. psychology, sociology, history, as well as practical research and experience drawn from field environments and real school settings.
 It considers behaviour in a variety of circumstances, age ranges and classroom types.
 Participants are expected to thoroughly explore how evidence-informed approaches of behaviour management are actually implemented in real classrooms.

 It is delivered through a combination of readings, video lectures, online resources and quizzes, and video interviews with field experts, and assessed through an investigative journal (15%) and a final report of 5,000 words (85%).
 This module takes one term to complete and requires in-school practice.